-- Keep a record of all Walking & Cycling Grants London money spent (you must keep all invoices and receipts) - Keep a register of attendance and type of activities delivered - Collect feedback from participants - Provide an update report in March (midterm) and September (end of year or end of project), and other progress updates as requested by the grants administrator - Provide photos and quotes to illustrate the activities of the project - Ensure that they do not act in a way that would bring Groundwork London, Transport for London and The London Marathon Charitable Trust into disrepute used in publications, websites, social media channels and the general press.
+- Keep a record of all Walking & Cycling Grants London money spent (you must keep all invoices and receipts) - Keep a register of attendance and type of activities delivered - Collect feedback from participants - Provide a mid-programme update and end of year or end of project report, and other progress updates as requested by the grants administrator - Provide photos and quotes to illustrate the activities of the project - Ensure that they do not act in a way that would bring Groundwork London, Transport for London and The London Marathon Foundation into disrepute the general press.
 This means you need to obtain signed consent from those who are clearly recognisable in your photographs.

-You are responsible for making sure that any photographs submitted are cleared for use by Groundwork London, Transport for London and The London Marathon Charitable Trust to be
+You are responsible for making sure that any photographs submitted are cleared for use by Groundwork London, Transport for London and The London Marathon Foundation to be used in publications, websites, social media channels and